SAEON/data-portal/README.md

 # Deployment

-All services in this repository are dockerized - see `Dockerfiles` located in the route of each package.
+All services in this repository are dockerized - see Dockerfiles located in the root of each package.
 Refer to the repository's [`docker-compose.yml`](/docker-compose.yml) file to see how to deploy all services together.
 By default, this repository supports continuous deployment (CD) using a self hosted GitHub actions-runner.
-This is easy to setup - once you have forked the repository follow the instrunctions provided by GitHub to install a self hosted actions runner on a Linux server (if Windows Server deployments are required please [request this](https://github.com/SAEONData/saeon-atlas/issues)).
+This is easy to setup - once you have forked the repository follow the instructions provided by GitHub to install a self hosted actions runner on a Linux server (if Windows Server deployments are required please [request this](https://github.com/SAEONData/saeon-atlas/issues)).
 I.e. the process should be as simple as just 2 steps to get a deployment on every push to master:

 1. Configure a self hosted GitHub actions runner on your server
 2. Adjust the `.github/workflows/deploy-master.yml` to include configuration variables sensible for your environment (refer to the section on "Configuration" below)